 At the base of the trail, where it split off from the Fairy Falls hike, we stopped to stare at the steam floating above the hot spring.
 It was, and I kid you not, orange and blue.

 We made our way up and caught glimpses through the trees.
-After one tight turn and final steep stretch, we stepped onto the platform and looked at the largest hot spring in the United States, and the third largest in the world.
+After one tight turn and final steep stretch, we stepped onto one of the best spots to see the largest hot spring in the United States, and the third largest in the world.